luiscasas04/kiki/README.md

 ******************
 Welcome to the kiki music service.

-The purpose of this project is to practive our teams web development skills by using HTML,CSS and javascript.
-We will also be implementing a data base for personalized profiles/playlist.
+The purpose of this project is to practice our teams web development skills by using HTML,CSS and javascript.
+We will also be implementing a database for personalized profiles/playlist.